-CropLife has also held meetings with Salvadoran academics, member of the National Assembly's agricultural commission, Ministry of Education's Science and Technology Division, Ministry of Agriculture Technology Transfer Division (CENTA) and legal advisors of the Ministry of Environment; to raise the knowledge of GE crops and products and also to present the progress made in Central America regarding biotechnology.
+CropLife has also held meetings with Salvadoran academia, Ministry of Education's Science and Technology Division, Ministry of Agriculture Technology Transfer Division (CENTA) and legal advisors of the Ministry of Environment.
+The objectives of these meetings were to raise awareness of GE crops and products and also to present the progress made in Central America regarding biotechnology.